 There also existed a generation gap.
 My parents are computer illiterate.
 They have no idea about the world of internet, blogging, social media, technology, computers, etc. On the other hand, internet and computers are integral parts of my life.
 My work is built around it; my life is built around it.
 Without the internet, my life will be completely different from how it is today.
 To try to describe what I do every day to them – it’s like talking about it to someone from a different world.
 The notion is lost on them.

 There also existed a gap in our world views.
 A truly meaningful life to me is one where we’re our highest selves; where we pursue what we want to do, where we achieve our goals and dreams; where we self-realize.
 Personal growth is why I live and what I live for.
 But for my parents, their notions on what makes a fulfilling life is totally different.
 Routines are what they want to live in.
 They see no point in moving out of their current life zones.
 Goals and dreams are not in their day-to-day vocabulary.
 Personal growth means little to them.

-Even though they’ve been in my life since I was born, and I’ve been in their lives for the past 26 years I’ve been alive, it felt that we could not be more distant than any 2 people in the world.
+Even though they’ve been in my life since I was born, and I have been in their lives for the past 26 years I’ve been alive, it felt that we could not be more distant than any two people in the world.
 That even though we have lived under the same roof every day for the past 26 years, it had done nothing to draw us closer together as parents and child.

 This gap showed no signs of closing as well.
 As I embarked on my growth and pursued my goals every day, I would grow and become a more different person than I was the day before.
 My world would keep evolving into something different from what my parents know of.